The benefits and importance of customer service are aplenty and if you think you can count them on your fingertips, you might want to think again.

 Besides offering feature-rich products, you must offer phenomenal customer service to dwindle the odds of business failure.
 Taking this lightly could result in customer defection.
-Plus, the number of brand detractors would increase, which will make the customer acquisition tougher.
+Plus, the number of brand detractors would increase, which will make the process of customer acquisition even more difficult.

 It wouldn’t surprise you that adding up new names to the list of customers is the key to business expansion.
 But the fact that would bring your interest in this pointer is bearing customer acquisition cost (CAC) isn’t easy for every business.

-As per one of the stats consolidated by Neil Patel, customer acquisition costs 7 times the capital required for retaining existing patrons.
+As per one of the stats consolidated by Neil Patel, customer acquisition costs seven times the capital required for retaining existing patrons.

 This is disheartening for companies with a tight budget.
-However, there is a solution to reduce CAC, and it is to provide magnificent customer service.
-Don’t be surprised by this, because when you deliver immaculate solutions during support interactions, then your existing customers automatically turn into brand advocates.
+However, there is another importance of customer service in business – it helps you significantly reduce your customer acquisition costs.
+Don’t be surprised by this because when you deliver immaculate solutions during support interactions, then your existing customers automatically turn into brand advocates.